 The day after I arrived in Australia, my friend’s mom offered to schedule a low-key day in Sydney and around their house to give me time to adjust from the jet lag.
 Since I rarely sleep well on planes, I gratefully agreed, and she planned to drive us around the city in the afternoon to check out the Harbour Bridge, Opera House, and Luna Park.

 Although those cinnamon rolls turned out better than any I had tasted, including the gourmet ones from Cinnabon, at least five years passed before I tried baking a batch again on my own.
-As a teenager, I lacked the patience to wait for them to rise and bake… I wanted to eat them two hours ago when I pulled out the mixing bowls!
+As a teenager, I lacked the patience to wait for them to rise and bake… I wanted to eat them two hours ago, the same second that I pulled out the mixing bowls!

 But fast forward to the present day, and I find baking cinnamon rolls to be incredibly peaceful and rewarding.
 The methodical kneading, rolling, sprinkling, sealing, arranging, waiting… And that magical moment when you pull the towel off of the top of the pan to see the rolls tall and airy and competing for space with their neighbors after they’ve risen… That’s pure, innocent joy.